hpacheco/ses/vm/README.md

 * You may disable the lock screen feature in your VM by changing `Settings > Privacy > Screen Lock`.
 * If you experience network issues inside your VM, try [this](https://stackoverflow.com/a/55072881) solution.
+* If you have difficulties installing packages, you may try to install ot manually from <https://http.kali.org/kali/pool/main/l/linux/>.